gridxdev/BlueGrid/README.md

 <img src="images/select-shapes-by-material.png" alt="Select shapes by material" title="Select shapes by material" style="width:auto; height:auto; max-width:70%;">

 ### 3.9.13 Sort materials
-In BlueGrid, you can sort the materials in the Materials table either by name or by quantity.
+In BlueGrid, you can sort the materials in the Materials table either by clicking to a column header of the material table.
 Sorting materials helps you organize and find specific materials more easily.
 To sort materials, follow these steps:
 1. Open the Materials panel.
-2. Open the Material Menu or right-click to open context menu.
-3. Select Sort, then choose either By Name or By Quantity.
+2. Click to the column header you want to sort by, such as Name, Type, Quantity, Description, etc.
 4. Sort again to reverse sorting.
 <p>Sort materials</p>
 <img src="images/sort-materials.png" alt="Sort materials" title="Sort materials" style="width:auto; height:auto; max-width:70%;">